idaholab/moose/modules/solid_mechanics/doc/content/source/materials/crystal_plasticity/ComputeMultipleCrystalPlasticityStress.md

 the FEM residual calculation within the MOOSE framework.

-!media tensor_mechanics/crystal_plasticity/crystal_plasticity_stress_update_algorithm.png
+!media solid_mechanics/crystal_plasticity/crystal_plasticity_stress_update_algorithm.png
     id=xtalpl_nr_pk2convergence
-    caption=The flowchart for the calculation of the stress and strain measures within the `ComputeMultipleCrystalPlasticityStress` class as implemented in the tensor mechanics module of MOOSE is shown here.
+    caption=The flowchart for the calculation of the stress and strain measures within the `ComputeMultipleCrystalPlasticityStress` class as implemented in the solid mechanics module of MOOSE is shown here.
 The components involved in the Newton-Raphson iteration are shown in light blue and the components shown in light orange are executed once per MOOSE iteration. style=display:block;margin-left:auto;margin-right:auto;width:80%

 Using a Newton Raphson approach, outlined below in [xtalpl_constitutive_convergence], we